oauth2-proxy/oauth2-proxy/README.md

-  -scope="": Oauth scope specification -signature-key="": GAP-Signature request signature key (algorithm:secretkey) -skip-auth-regex=: bypass authentication for requests path's that match (may be given multiple times) -skip-provider-button=false: will skip sign-in-page to directly reach the next step: oauth/start
+  -scope="": Oauth scope specification -signature-key="": GAP-Signature request signature key (algorithm:secretkey) -skip-auth-regex=: bypass authentication for requests path's that match (may be given multiple times) -skip-auth-preflight=false: bypass authentication for OPTIONAL requests so preflight requests could succeed when using CORS -skip-provider-button=false: will skip sign-in-page to directly reach the next step: oauth/start
   -ssl-insecure-skip-verify: skip validation of certificates presented when using HTTPS -tls-cert="": path to certificate file